-Robots that don’t have dirt disposal require a minimal level of supervision in case it needs to be emptied in the middle of its cleaning.
+Robots that don’t have dirt disposal require supervision because the dust bin might need to be emptied in the middle of a cleaning session.
 Robots that come with dirt disposal either automatically dump their dust bin contents or can be directed back to the charging base through a few taps on their app.

 People with big houses or houses with multiple rooms: